gcardi/Anafestica/QUICK_TOUR.md

 # Quick tour

 Suppose the goal is to create a small application consisting of a single form.
-The application must be able to save the position, size and state of the form together with an additional attribute.
-To make sense of this application, let's try writing a small clock gadget.
-This gadget must allow the selection of the font used to show the time.
-This is how it could be:
+The application must be able to save the position, size, and state of the form together with an additional attribute.
+To make sense of this "journey" into the library, let's try writing a small clock gadget.
+This gadget must allow (and remember) the selection of the font used to show the time.
+Here's how it could be designed:

 <img src="https://i.ibb.co/t4hqQFz/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-8.png" alt="Demo app screenshot">

-The application GUI is simple but getting persistence of form and custom attributes is not so simple: requires a fair amount of code.
+The application is simple.
+Get the persistence of form and custom attributes "by hand" is not so simple: requires a fair amount of code.
-Using the Anafestica library greatly simplify the process: in short, it only takes a few lines of code to save a form in the Windows registry, as it's possible to see below:
+On the other hand, using the Anafestica library greatly simplify the process: in short, it only takes a few lines of code to save a form in the Windows registry, as it's possible to see below:

 <img src="https://i.ibb.co/4RMBg1Y/1.png" alt="Sample header file">

 <img src="https://i.ibb.co/TBNYKRk/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-2.png" alt="Sample implementation">

 But the whole story is a little longer.
-You may wonder where you have been stored in the Registry the Form's attributes.
-Specifically, which place in the Registry?
-In the most obvious one, clearly: i.e. in the
+Where were the attributes of the form stored?
+In particular, which place in the register?
+In the most obvious place: in the `HKCU/Software/_Vendor/Product/Version_` registry key.

-> _HKCU/Software/Vendor/Product/Version_

-key.

 But where the hell does the *Vendor*, *Product*, and *Version* parts get the library from?
-It's simple: from the project's version info keys.
+How does the library user set these values?
+The answer is simple: from the project's version info keys.
 Namely:

 <img src="https://i.ibb.co/x3ZK9gZ/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-3.png" alt="Project Info Keys sample settings">